Marco-hub-117/git-versions-stats/README.md

 You may need to run `sudo apt-get install python3-tk` to show the pyplot figure gui.

+This script will search TIME_STAMP_1, TIME_STAMP_2 and SIMILARITY [%] field, and plot a heatmap based on the SIMILARITY value.
+It order the value so that you can find the older version of the source code on top right position.

 **usage**: `heatMapGenerator.py [-h] [--filetoread filetoread] [--saveimage PATH-TO-SAVE-TO] [--imageformat IMAGE FORMAT]`

 The following command show the **help** message: `python3 heatMapGenerator.py --help`